eapowertools/TabularReportsInternalRecipientGenerator/README.md

     4. On the "Configuration" section:

-        A) Enter 1 or 0 to generate (1) a 'tenant wide' recipient QVD with email addresses for all users in the tenant
+        A) Enter 1 or 0 to generate (1) a single recipient QVD with email addresses for every user currently in the tenant

         IE:   LET vGenerateTenantRecipients=1;